5 Best Music Tag Editors for Windows and Mac in 2025

 Why would you want to edit your music tags?

-If your music has incorrect or incomplete information, it can make organising your music library very difficult and cumbersome.
-You may wish to sort your tracks by date – however the order of tracks will not be accurate if the date tags on your tracks are wrong or missing!
+If your music has incorrect or incomplete information, it can make organizing your music library very difficult and cumbersome.
+You may wish to sort your tracks by date – however, the order of tracks will not be accurate if the date tags on your tracks are wrong or missing!

 Music Tagging apps

-We’ve researched and tested a bunch of different music tagging software to compile a list of the very best ones for you.
+We’ve researched and tested the best music tagging software on the market in 2025, to compile a list of the very best ones for you.

 Quick jump to any of the 5 Music Tagging apps reviewed: